 Most of the participants were on regular bikes, but it wouldn’t be Burning Man without some amusing riders, who decorated their naked bodies,

-or like this guy on unicycle.
+fancy tandem bikes, or this guy on a unicycle.

 Amazeballs!
 [I know, the term use is somewhat controversial, but it suits here more than anywhere else ;-) ]